rokonhaque/GitIntoGitHub/README.md

  So, Git is a “version control system,” what’s that mean?
 When developers are creating something (an application, for example), they are making constant changes to the code and releasing new versions, up to and after the first official (non-beta) release.

  Version control systems store the modifications in a central repository.
 This allows developers to easily collaborate, as they can download a new version of the software, make changes, and upload the newest revision.
 Every developer can see these new changes, download them, and contribute.
+ Similarly, people who have nothing to do with the development of a project can still download the files and use them.
+Most Linux users should be familiar with this process.

+## Terminology :

+A repository is a folder inside which you are going to store every piece of your code.

+Copying someones repository into your account is called forking.

+The guy or organisation which owns the code that you forked.

   **[⬆ back to top](#table-of-contents)**